silkthyme/silkthyme.github.io/README.md

 # silkthyme
-I write, draw, film, and design.
-Just trying to let my creative juices flow.
+I love chasing the neighborhood cats and drawing leaves and wildflowers.